 Set up a mini-library

-With many public libraries closed or limited due to the pandemic, mini-libraries are even more needed and welcome.
 All you need is a small cupboard sturdy enough to keep books safe from the elements and a selection of gently used books for adults, youth, and children.
-Place it in a public space in your neighborhood and leave a sign instructing people to take and leave books on the honor system.
+Place it in a public space in your neighborhood and leave a sign instructing people to take and leave books following the honor system.

 Leave a basket of balls at the dog park